-The UAE did not ratify the International Convention Relating to the Arrest of Ships 1952 but the corresponding sections of the Maritime Code38 are based on its provisions.
+The UAE did not ratify the International Convention Relating to the Arrest of Ships 1952 but the corresponding sections of the Maritime Code40 are based on its provisions.

-It is not possible to obtain an arrest order for security only, as the arresting party has to file substantive proceedings with the relevant UAE court to maintain the arrest order.
-However, it is possible to stay the proceedings in the UAE courts pending the outcome of an arbitration or to give effect to the law and jurisdiction clause in the contract.
+It is not possible to obtain an arrest order for security only, as the arresting party has to file substantive proceedings with the relevant court or tribunal to maintain the arrest order.

 Alternatively, under Article 84 of the Maritime Code, a vessel can be arrested for 'priority debts', which include port charges, dues, taxes and pilotage fees, damage to the port, wreck removal, salvage and collision claims, contracts of employment of the master and crew, contracts made by the master for the maintenance and continuance of the vessel, breakdown or damage giving rise to a compensatory claim in favour of the charterer and claims for insurance premiums.
 Priority debts attach to the vessel and the vessel can be arrested even if it has been sold to a third party.